- What other names is Dhea known by?

 Possibly Effective for...

 - Aging skin.
 Some research shows that taking DHEA by mouth increases the thickness and hydration of the top layer of the skin in elderly people.
-Early research shows that applying DHEA to the skin for 4 months improves the appearance of skin.
+Also, early research shows that applying DHEA to the skin for 4 months improves the appearance of skin in postmenopausal women.

 Possibly Ineffective for...

 - Psoriasis.
-Early research suggests that injecting 300 mg of DHEA as a shot weekly might not improve symptoms of psoriasis in most people.
+Early research suggests that injecting 300 mg of DHEA as a shot weekly does not improve symptoms of psoriasis in most people.

 - Rheumatoid arthritis.
-Early research suggests that taking 200 mg of DHEA by mouth for 16 weeks might not reduce symptoms of rheumatoid arthritis in older people.
+Early research suggests that taking 200 mg of DHEA by mouth for 16 weeks does not reduce symptoms of rheumatoid arthritis in older people.

 Likely Ineffective for...

 - Mental function.
-Most research shows that taking DHEA by mouth does not seem to improve mental function or decrease mental decline in healthy older people.
-However, some early research suggests that taking 50 mg of DHEA daily for 4 weeks might improve vision and memory in middle-aged and older women..
+Most research shows that taking DHEA by mouth does not seem to improve mental function or decrease mental decline in healthy older people, patients with HIV, or in healthy young adults.
+However, some early research suggests that taking 50 mg of DHEA daily for 4 weeks might improve vision and memory in middle-aged and older women.

 Insufficient Evidence to Rate Effectiveness for...

 - Adrenal insufficiency.
-There is contradictory information about whether taking DHEA can improve feelings of well-being, sexuality, depression, anxiety, and other symptoms in people with this hormone deficiency.
+There is conflicting research about the effects of DHEA on feelings of well-being, sexuality, depression, anxiety, and other symptoms in people with this hormone deficiency.
 Some research suggests that DHEA might improve these symptoms, while other research suggests that DHEA provides no benefit.

 - Improving growth and maturation in girls with hormone deficiency (atrichia pubis).
-There is some evidence that DHEA might help growth and maturation in these girls.
+Some early reports suggest that DHEA might help growth and maturation in girls with atrichia pubis.

 - Abnormal cell growth on the cervix (cervical dysplasia).
 Early research shows that administering 150 mg of DHEA through the vagina for up to 6 months reverses abnormal cell growth on the cervix.

 - Chronic fatigue syndrome (CFS).
-Early evidence suggests that taking 25-100 mg of DHEA daily for 6 months reduces chronic fatigue.
+Early research suggests that taking 25-100 mg of DHEA daily for 6 months reduces symptoms of CFS.

 - Lung disease (Chronic obstructive pulmonary disease (COPD)).
-Early research suggests that taking 200 mg of DHEA daily for 3 months appears to improve lung function in people with COPD.
+Early research suggests that taking 200 mg of DHEA daily for 3 months improves lung function and walking distance in people with COPD.

 - Fibromyalgia.
 Early research shows that taking 50 mg of DHEA daily for 3 months does not reduce symptoms of fibromyalgia.

 - HIV/AIDS.
+Research shows that people with HIV tend to have lower levels of DHEA.
+Also, lower levels of DHEA appear to be linked with HIV disease severity.
+As a result, there is interest in using DHEA in people with HIV/AIDS.
 Early studies suggest that taking DHEA might improve HIV patients' mental health and quality of life.
 However, DHEA does not seem to actually impact the HIV disease process itself.

 - Infertility.
-Evidence on the effectiveness of DHEA for infertility is inconsistent.
-Early research suggests that taking 75 mg of DHEA before in vitro fertilization (IVF) treatments appears to improve the success rates of IVF.
-However, other research suggests it does not increase pregnancy rates.
+Research on the effectiveness of DHEA for infertility is conflicting.
+Some population research suggests that taking DHEA by mouth daily for at least 2 months reduces the risk for miscarriage.
+Other research suggests that taking 75 mg of DHEA daily before in vitro fertilization (IVF) increases the chance of getting pregnant in women who are infertile, including those with reduced ovarian function.
+However, other research suggests that this dose of DHEA does not increase pregnancy rates.

 - Inflammatory bowel disease.
-Early research shows that taking 200 mg of DHEA by mouth daily for 56 days reduces symptoms of inflammatory bowel disease.
+Early research shows that taking 200 mg of DHEA by mouth daily for 8 weeks reduces symptoms of inflammatory bowel disease in patients with Crohn's disease or ulcerative colitis.

 - Menopausal symptoms.
-Evidence on the effects of DHEA on menopausal symptoms is inconsistent.
-Some research suggest that taking 10-25 mg of DHEA by mouth daily reduces symptoms including hot flashes.
-Other evidence suggests DHEA might provide no benefit.
+Evidence about the effects of DHEA on menopausal symptoms is inconsistent.
+Some research suggests that taking 10-25 mg of DHEA by mouth daily for 12 months reduces symptoms, including hot flashes.
+Also, inserting a DHEA product (Vaginorm, Recipharm, Karlskoga, Sweden) into the vagina for 12 weeks seems to increase strength in the vaginal wall and improve sexual activity in postmenopausal women.
+But other evidence suggests that taking DHEA daily does improve psychological symptoms of menopause.

 - Metabolic syndrome (a cluster of conditions that put people at high risk for heart disease).
 There is early evidence that DHEA might lower some of the health risks that make overweight men and women more likely to develop metabolic syndrome.
 The risk factors that DHEA seems to lower are obesity, fat around the waist, and high insulin levels.

-- Weak bones (osteoporosis).
-Evidence on the effects of DHEA for weak bones is inconsistent.
+- Osteoporosis.
+Research on the effects of DHEA for osteoporosis is conflicting.
 Taking DHEA by mouth daily seems to improve bone mineral density (BMD) in older women and men with osteoporosis or osteopenia (pre-osteoporosis).
 DHEA may also increase BMD in young women with the eating disorder called anorexia nervosa.
+However, analysis of clinical research suggests that DHEA does not improve bone strength in postmenopausal women.

 - Hormone deficiency in men (partial androgen deficiency).
-Early research suggests that taking 25 mg of DHEA daily for one year might improve mood, fatigue and join pain in older men with hormone deficiency.
+Early research suggests that taking 25 mg of DHEA daily for one year improves mood, fatigue, and joint pain in older men with hormone deficiency.

 - Schizophrenia.
 Evidence on the effectiveness of DHEA for schizophrenia is unclear.
 Some research shows that taking DHEA by mouth improves schizophrenia symptoms.
 DHEA may be more effective in women than men.
 Other research shows it provides no benefit.